buaabyl/vmnetcfg/README.md

 But I upgrade from vmware player 6.0 to vmware player 12.0, so it is missing vmnetcfg for VMware Player 7.x~~

-Thanks @github/RobbiNespu the missing version is archive:)
+Thanks @RobbiNespu the missing version is archive:)